joshbrew/AcyclicGraph.js/README.md

-        delay:false, //ms delay to fire the node repeat:false, // set repeat as an integer to repeat the input n times recursive:false, //or set recursive with an integer to pass the output back in as the next input n times animate:false, //true or false
+        delay:false, //ms delay to fire the node repeat:false, // set repeat as an integer to repeat the input n times recursive:false, //or set recursive with an integer to pass the output back in as the next input n times frame:false, //true or false.
+If repeating or recursing, execute on requestAnimationFrame?
+Careful mixing this with animate:true animate:false, //true or false
         loop:undefined, //milliseconds or false
         tag:undefined, //generated if not specified, or use to get another node by tag instead of generating a new one